N44TS/sfssharer/README.md

 - **Funding Source / Sequencer Fee Sharing**: The prize money comes directly from the fees collected by the contract itself.
 The contract is registered in the Fee Sharing Contract, which means that with every interaction, it earns a share of the network's Sequencer fees.
 These fees accumulate over time, as users submit their predictions and interact with the contract, making the prize pool more attractive as more users participate.

 - **Contract Balance**: The fees eventually end up in the smart contract's balance after executing the "Claim SFS Fee" function.
 This function is responsible for withdrawing accumulated fees from the Fee Sharing System (SFS) and transferring them to Gumbledapps smart contract.
+[Read more about it here](#in-depth-with-the-claim-sfs-fee-function)

 - **Prize Allocation**: The smart contract is responsible for determining winners and distributing prizes.
 Winners are determined based on who predicts a number closest to a specific value.
 This means that winning is not based on random choice but also skill and prediction accuracy.